Annnnnnnnnnnl/Coursera-Geting-and-Cleaning-Data_Project/CodeBook.md

-##This code book summarizes the resulting data fields in tidy.txt.

-# Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+#This code book summarizes the resulting data fields in`tidy.txt`.

 ## Identifiers